Daario Naharis: In the show

 The television series develops the backstory that Daario's alcoholic mother sold him to the fighting pits when he was a young boy.
 Daario was trained as a pit fighter and performed so well that he was released from slavery when his master died.
 After winning his freedom, Daario joined the Second Sons sellsword company.

 Season 3

-Under the leadership of Captain Mero and second in command Prendhal na Ghezn, the Second Sons are hired by the slaver city Yunkai to fight against Daenerys' army.
+Under the leadership of Captain Mero and second-in-command Prendhal na Ghezn, the Second Sons are hired by the slave city of Yunkai to fight against Daenerys' army.
 Smitten with Daenerys, Daario refuses to obey his superiors when they decide to assassinate her; he instead kills them and presents their severed heads to Daenerys.
 With the Second Sons under his command, Daario and his men pledge their allegiance to Daenerys.
 He then assists Jorah Mormont and Grey Worm in opening the gates of Yunkai, allowing Daenerys' forces to conquer the city.

 Season 4

 On the march to the neighbouring slaving city of Meereen, Daario unsuccessfully attempts to romance Daenerys.
 At the gates of Meereen, Daario volunteers to fight Meereen's champion in single combat and swiftly kills him before taunting the Meereenese by urinating in front of the city.
 After Daenerys conquers the city, Daario persuades her to take him as her lover.
 When Yunkai begins to rebel against Daenerys' rule, Daenerys sends Daario and the Meereenese nobleman Hizdahr zo Loraq to negotiate with the city's masters.